A stable infinity-category of Lagrangian cobordisms: Geometric setup

-\begin{remark}[Pictures of graphs] Via the usual metric on $\R^n$, we can transform one-forms into vector fields, and exact one-forms into gradient vector fields.
+Via the usual metric on $\R^n$, we can transform one-forms into vector fields, and exact one-forms into gradient vector fields.
 In our initial proofs, we will write fairly explicit formulas for one-forms, while in later proofs, we will often draw qualitatively meaningful vector fields and leave to the reader the choice of their precise realization.